Robert Charles Zaehner: Dawn and Twilight

 Zoroaster reformed the old polytheistic religion by making Ahura Mazdah [the Wise Lord] the Creator, the only God.
 An innovation by Zoroaster was the abstract notions, namely, the Holy Spirit, and the Amesha Spentas (Good Mind, Truth, Devotion, Dominion, Wholeness, Immortality).
 Zaehner interpreted them not as new substitutes for the excluded old gods, "but as part of the divine personality itself" which may also serve "as mediating functions between God and man".
 The Amesha Spentas are "aspects of God, but aspects in which man too can share."
 Angra Mainyu was the dualistic evil.
 Dating to before the final parting of ways of the Indo-Iranians, the Hindus had two classes of gods, the asuras (e.g., Varuna) and the devas (e.g., Indra).
 Later following the invasion of India the asuras sank to the rank of demon.
 Au contraire, in Iran the ahuras were favored, while the daevas fell and opposed truth, spurred in part by Zoroaster's reform.
 In the old Iranian religion, an ahura [lord] was concerned with "the right ordering of the cosmos".

 In Part II, Zaehner discussed the long decline of Zoroastrianism.
 There arose the teachings about Zurvan i Akanarak [Infinite Time].
 The Sasanid state's ideological rationale was sourced in Zoroastrian cosmology and sense of virtue.
 The Amesha Spentas provided spiritual support for human activities according to an articulated mean (e.g., "the just equipoise between excess and deficiency", Zoroastrian "law", and "wisdom or reason").
 As an ethical principle the mean followed the contours of the 'treaty' between Ohrmazd [Ahura Mazda] and Ahriman [Angra Mainyu], which governed their struggle in Finite Time.
-Other doctrines came into prominence, such as those about the future saviour Saoshyans (Zoroaster himself or his posthumous son).
+Other doctrines came into prominence, such as those about the future saviour Saoshyant (Zoroaster himself or his posthumous son).
 Then after the final triumph of the Good Religion the wise lord Orhmazd "elevates the whole material creation into the spiritual order, and there the perfection that each created thing has as it issues from the hand of God is restored to it" in the Frashkart or "Making Excellent".